sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ### Step 5 - Recreating the environment - Challenge

-Now we have a challenge for you.
-In this challenge exercise, you will be performing the following steps:
+In this challenge, you will perform the following steps:

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 1. ~~Create the Data Source~~ **Not required, we did not delete it**.